AdaCore/gnatstudio/docs/users_guide/editing.rst

       writability of the view in the source editor.

-      When you try to save a readonly file, GPS asks for confirmation, and if possible, saves the file, keeping its readnly state.
+      When you try to save a readonly file, GPS asks for confirmation, and if possible, saves the file, keeping its readonly state.

     * If the file is maintained under version control and version control is supported and enabled in GPS, the next icon shows VCS information